Abdul-Sayed/javascript-notes/interviewPractice.md

       }
     })();

+## var vs let hoisting

+    // var/let hoisting
+    // What will be the output?

+    (function f() {
+      console.log('using var', area);
+      console.log('using let', name);
+      var area = 'Geology';
+      let name = 'Bert';
+    })()

+    // using var undefined and Reference Error
+    // During compilation, Javascript performs variable declarations, then re runs to perform all variable assignments, reads, and function invocation.
+In the first phase, the variables are hoisted to the top of their scope and given tentative default values.
+With var, variables are assigned undefined in the initial run.
+With let, variables are not assigned anything (typeof wil equal the string 'undefined').
+Therefore attempting to consume name throws a reference error.
+Its best practice to write all variable declaration and assignments at the top of their scope.
+Otherwise implement error handling as follows:

+    (function f() {
+      if (area !== undefined) console.log('using var', area);
+      try {
+        console.log('using let', name);
+      } catch (error) {
+        console.log(error.name);
+        console.log(error.message);
+      }
+      var area = 'Geology';
+      let name = 'Bert';
+    })()

 ## this keyword

 `this` is a reference holder that will refer to different values based on scope and how its called